-Riot Games’ Valorant is now available worldwide, and whether you’re entering Future Earth for the first time or are just looking for a refresher, our guide will take you through everything you need to know.
+Whether you’re entering Valorant for the first time or are just looking for a refresher, our guide will take you through everything you need to know.

 Valorant is a character-based tactical shooter.
 Two teams of five take turns to Attack or Defend — the first team to secure 13 rounds wins.
 Attackers win rounds by either eliminating the enemy team or detonating the Spike.
 Defenders win by preventing the opposition from detonating the Spike.